 Who is Adam Schiff?
 What to know about the Democrat and his Twitter war with Trump

-Rep. Adam Schiff, D-Calif., the top Democrat on the House Intelligence Committee, has been leading the charge against the GOP memo, calling it a "political hit job" on the FBI.
+Rep. Adam Schiff, D-Calif., the top Democrat on the House Intelligence Committee, has been leading the charge against the GOP's memo, calling it a "political hit job" on the FBI.

 "If the memo was really about oversight, committee members would want to read the underlying documents and bring in the FBI.
 Republicans voted against both," Schiff tweeted on Feb.
 4, two days after the panel released the "surveillance" memo.

-The memo released by the House Intelligence Committee on Feb.
+The four-page memo, released by the House Intelligence Committee chairman Rep. Devin Nunes, R-Calif., on Feb.
 2 claimed the infamous Trump dossier "formed an essential part" of applications by the FBI and Justice Department to spy on onetime Trump campaign adviser Carter Page.

 "The president’s decision to publicly release a misleading memo attacking DOJ & FBI is a transparent attempt to discredit these institutions," Schiff added.
 "We'll fight to release our classified response."